Mount Etna: Modern-day eruptions (1923–present)

 An eruption on 16 March 2017 injured 10 people, including a BBC News television crew, after magma exploded upon contact with snow.

 An eruption on 24 December 2018, following a dyke intrusion at shallow depth, spewed ash into the air, forcing the closure of airspace around Mount Etna.
 Two days later, a magnitude 4.9 earthquake shook the town of Fleri and surrounding towns and hamlets in the Province of Catania, damaging buildings and injuring four people.

 Beginning in February 2021, Mount Etna began a series of explosive eruptions, which have had an impact on nearby villages and cities, with volcanic ash and rock falling as far away as Catania.
 As of 12 March 2021, the volcano has erupted 11 times in three weeks.
 The eruptions have consistently sent ash clouds over 10 km into the air, closing Sicilian airports.
 There have been no reports of injuries.

 In February 2022 there were two eruptions.
-On 11 February 2022, at 6 pm, there were lava fountains from the Southeast Crater which became a single Strombolian eruption by 7 pm.
-Between 10 and 11 pm it had reached a height of almost 1,000 m and lava bombs were thrown at a considerable distance.
+On 11 February 2022, at 6 pm, there were lava fountains from the Southeast Crater which had become a single Strombolian eruption by 7 pm.
+Between 10 pm and 11 pm, it had reached a height of almost 1,000 m and lava bombs were thrown at a considerable distance.
 Ash was blown west by the wind and then turned southeast.
 There was large lava flow in the western flank.
 On 19 February at 10.15 am there was an explosive eruption, again from the Southeast Crater, high lava fountains and lava flows, the longest of which went down the north-eastern flank towards the Bove Valley.